Shaquem Griffin continues to inspire on cusp of NFL debut

 “He’s just proved he can do whatever he wants because he worked hard for it,” Powell said.

-It’s why after Seattle’s final preseason game a week ago, he spent time back on the turf of CenturyLink Field meeting with kids from NubAbility , a nonprofit whose mission is to “encourage, inspire and instruct limb-different youth in mainstream sports.”
+It’s the reason why after Seattle’s final preseason game he spent time back on the turf of CenturyLink Field meeting with kids from NubAbility , a nonprofit whose mission is to “encourage, inspire and instruct limb-different youth in mainstream sports.”
 He signed autographs.
 He posed for pictures.
 Powell was there among those listening intently to what Griffin had to say well after 11 p.m. on the field of a mostly empty stadium.

 Griffin said he didn’t have a specific message to share; it was simply a chance to relish in the camaraderie of being together and seeing what was possible.